Facing The Spectre Of Ageing And Death

 This unhurried pace is fertile ground for a natural mindfulness to spring up.
-When we aren’t so busy, it’s easier to notice the body’s natural delight in the warmth of sunshine, the coolness of a glass of water.
+When we aren’t so busy, it’s easier to notice the body’s delight in the warmth of sunshine, the coolness of a glass of water.
 We have time to observe the subtler aspects of life, and meet them with wonderment and curiosity.
 We can pay attention to those around us, welcoming connection in all its forms.
 A calm, grounded sense of aliveness can begin to permeate our experience.

-When life is slower, even small interactions such as witnessing a child’s smile can bring enormous pleasure.
+Once we allow it to arise, this new sensibility becomes keener with age, naturally increasing while the body diminishes.
+Even small interactions such as witnessing a child’s smile can bring enormous pleasure.
 By directing our attention to the small experiences that make the heart leap, even the oldest face can light up with radiance and joy.